mohdfaisal77/crypto-portfolio-tracker/README.md

 http: For REST API calls to CoinGecko.
 equatable: To simplify state comparison in Bloc.
 cached_network_image: To efficiently load and cache crypto logos in UI.
-intl: For formatting currency and numbers (optional but recommended).
+intl: For formatting currency and numbers

 You can find all dependencies in the pubspec.yaml file.